Lab 1 Module 3: Posterior Triangle of the Neck - Page 4 of 5

 ![]() |

-Tap on image to enlarge |
+| Tap on image to enlarge |

-The Cervical Plexus is a network of nerves formed by communications between the ventral rami of the first four cervical nerves (C1-C4).
-It has a sensory portion and a motor portion.
-The motor portion innervates muscles in the anterior triangle of the neck.
-The sensory portion emerges from deep to sternocleidomastoid, pierces the deep fascia and divides into four main sensory nerves: |
+| The Cervical Plexus is a network of nerves formed by communications between the ventral rami of C1-C4.
+It has both motor and sensory components.
+The motor branches primarily innervate muscles in the anterior triangle of the neck, including the infrahyoid muscles (via the ansa cervicalis) and the diaphragm (C3-C5 by the phrenic nerve).
+The sensory branches emerges from deep to the sternocleidomastoid, pierce the investing layer of deep cervical fascia, and divide into four main cutaneous nerves supplying the skin of the neck and shoulder.
+These include: |